MooNFishZ/Adobe-Illustrator-scripts/README.md

 # Adobe-Illustrator-scripts

-This is a cuple of custom JS scripts for Adobe Illustrator.
-Scripts created by me, using parts of other authors’ code.
+This is a cuple of **experimental** JS scripts for Adobe Illustrator.
+Created by me, sometimes using parts of other authors’ code.

 Test environment: Illustrator CC 2024 (Windows 10).